Masoud Behnoud: Biography

 Behnoud started his career as a journalist in 1964 and was active in the trade union of the Iranian journalists.
 During his career Behnoud produced and presented programmes for the National Iranian Radio and Television, and he founded a number of newspapers and magazines many of which were banned with the advent of 1979 Islamic revolution of Iran, with the editor and senior members of staff being arrested.
 An attempt to publish other newspapers later on was met with public interest though they were all closed Between 1971 and 1979 he was the chief editor of the daily Ayandegan which was closed in 1979 on the orders of Ayatollah Khomeini, and its editor and senior staff were all imprisoned.
 During 1972–79 he also worked as a producer, writer and speaker for the National Iranian Radio and Television.
-In 1979 Massoud Behnoud became the chief editor of the weekly Tehran-e Mosavvar, which was shut down by the Islamic government after 30 issues during the crackdown of all non-governmental and independent newspapers.
+In 1979 Massoud Behnoud became the chief editor of the weekly Tehran Mosavar, which was shut down by the Islamic government after 30 issues during the crackdown of all non-governmental and independent newspapers.